 Safe Dividend Stock #2: AbbVie (ABBV)

 Investors rediscover the defensive attributes of healthcare stocks in times like this.
-That’s why healthcare in the best-performing sector over the past month and the second-best-performing sector over the last three months.
+That’s why healthcare is the second-best-performing sector over the last three months.
 Healthcare will continue to thrive regardless of the state of the economy.

 The stock floundered for a while on fears of Humira losing its American patent in 2023.
 But investors have since realized that the strength in AbbVie’s pipeline and growing newer drugs on the market can overcome the loss in revenue.